Alfresco/alfresco-build-tools/docs/README.md

 ### docker-dump-containers-logs

 Dumps Docker containers logs.
 Every container's log will be stored in separate `<container_name>.log` file.
-All files will be archived under `logs.tar.gz` and available to download from workflow's summary page.
+All files will be archived under `containers-logs.tar.gz` and available to download from workflow's summary page.

 ```yaml
       - uses: Alfresco/alfresco-build-tools/.github/actions/docker-dump-containers-logs@ref